tsbohc/tsbohc.github.io/content/creating-a-static-blog.md

 <div class="date">Jun, 28</div>
 ```

-The last step to write some logic while taking advantage of inheritance and nested templates.
-That's how we end up with customized, yet coheret pages.
+The last step to write some page composition logic while taking advantage of inheritance and nested templates.
+That's how we end up with customized, yet coherent pages.

-We should also tell things where they should be and how they should look with CSS.
+On that note, we should also tell things where they should be and how they should look with CSS.

-The rest is usability, maybe I'll add a tiny ecosystem with drafts and a database, but for now this should be enough.
+The rest is usability, later I might add a tiny ecosystem with drafts and a database, but for now this should be enough.